The Gourmet Guide to Wine and Cheese Pairings

 Wine and Cheese Pairing Rules

 As you begin, keep in mind a few wine and cheese pairing rules of thumb: explore contrasting flavors; match the intensity of the wine with the intensity of the cheese; and what grows together, goes together.
-Sticking to these rules will help you decide what wine goes with what cheese on the fly and keep you from committing pairing faux pas.
+Whether you're experimenting on your own or following along with a virtual wine and cheese tasting, sticking to these rules will help you decide what wine goes with what cheese on the fly and keep you from committing pairing faux pas.

 Explore Contrasting Flavors

-The goal of your pairing is to combine two distinct flavors into one delicious tasting experience.
+The goal of most food and wine pairing is to combine two distinct flavors into one delicious tasting experience.
 Contrasting flavors, when paired correctly, can play off one another and combine into the perfect pair.
-Fresh, creamy cheeses pair well with a tangy types of wine like sauvignon blanc, while a sweet Moscato wine combines perfectly with a salty cheese like Italian Parmesan.
+Fresh, creamy cheeses pair well with tangy types of wine like sauvignon blanc, while a sweet Moscato wine combines perfectly with a salty cheese like Italian Parmesan.